Is Drinking Alcohol Bad For Your Skin?

 Other liver problems that impact the skin can arise from prolonged alcohol use, including alcoholic liver disease.
 Changes to the skin from this condition include:

 - Blood vessels that are visible on the face, neck, and chest

 How to Prevent the Effects of Alcohol on the Skin

 To combat alcohol’s short-term effects on the skin, it’s recommended to drink water while consuming alcohol to try to stay hydrated.

 There is also a topical cream called brimonidine that can be applied before consuming alcohol.
 The cream helps reduce skin flushing.
 The prescription cream is often prescribed by doctors to help treat rosacea.

 But your best bet in preventing and stopping alcohol’s damaging skin effects is to stop drinking.

 Speak with your doctor, friend, therapist, or a treatment center to get help giving up alcohol.

 Get Help For Alcohol Addiction Today

 If alcohol has been wreaking havoc on your skin and causing any of the above skin conditions, it’s important to get help.
-Contact Zinnia Healing today to speak with one of our intake specialists about our alcohol abuse treatment programs and how you can get started on your journey to recovery today.
+Contact Zinnia Health today to speak with one of our intake specialists about our alcohol abuse treatment programs and how you can get started on your journey to recovery today.